-The number of households invited to participate in the survey in England, as of 5 September, was 430,523, of which 70,509 have enrolled.
-In responding households, there are 155,279 eligible people.
+We expanded our sampling at the end of May and again at the end of July.
+The number of households invited to participate in the survey in this expansion in England, as of 19 September, was 707,797, of which 95,526 have enrolled.
+In responding households, there are 202,785 eligible people.
 We are significantly expanding the infection survey to 400,000 people in England, making it the UK's largest study tracking COVID-19 in the general population.
+Response rates cannot be regarded as final response rates to the survey since those who are invited are not given a time limit in which to respond.